This glossary of terms covers common phrases in PCB manufacturing. Some of these topics are covered further in our free DFM guide.

 Electroless Deposition: The chemical coating of a conductive material onto a base material surface by reduction of metal ions in a chemical solution without using electrodes compared to electroplating.

 Electroplating: The electrochemical deposition of reduced metal ions from an electrolytic solution onto the cathode by applying a DC current through the electrolytic solution between two electrodes, cathode and anode, respectively.

-Fine Pitch: Fine pitch is more commonly referred to surface-mount components with a lead pitch of 25 mils or less.
+Fine Pitch: Surface-mount components with a lead pitch of 25 mils (0.5mm) or less.